-With reference to the role of pulmonary vasodilators, the literature bespeaks the advantages of inhaled therapy over intravenous with the former being pulmonary selective, ameliorates right ventricular function better, improves oxygenation, reduces inflammation while avoiding associated systemic side effects.
-Literature is accruing describing additional benefits of iMil therapy in PH like attenuating CPB induced inflammation and facilitating weaning from CPB, and improving pulmonary endothelial function.
-Laflamme et al found a reduction in rate of difficult separation from CPB to 51% in group receiving combined inhaled prostaglandin and iMil as compared to 70% (p = 0.1638) in the inhaled group.
-There was also a reduction in postoperative vasoactive requirement both at 12 (35.9 vs. 73.7%; p < 0.01) and 24 hours (25.6 vs. 57.9%; p < 0.05) postoperatively.
-13 Similarly, Haraldsson et al in their study on patients with postoperative PH found a reduction in PVR by 20% (p < 0.001) in patients administered iMil as compared to inhaled prostacyclin, while the former accentuated the effect of latter in reducing the PVR and increasing stroke volume.
-14 Singh et al in their series of 35 children with acyanotic CHD, 15 Patel et al in their study on 100 patients with mitral valve stenosis, 16 Nguyen et al in their series of patients, 17 and Sablotzki et al in 18 consecutive male heart transplant patients18 have posited the safety and efficacy of iMil in the management of PH and subsequent right ventricle dysfunction.
-Lamarche et al in their porcine model have further demonstrated a decrease in heart rate and hence myocardial oxygen demand when iMil was administered to study CPB effects on pulmonary endothelium.19

-As mentioned, PH is a syndrome whose treatment involves not only optimizing ventilation and oxygenation but also demands decongesting right ventricle for achieving adequate left ventricular function.
-Propounding the advantages of combination therapy of pulmonary vasodilator and HFNC, Tominaga et al successfully employed the delivery of iNO via HFNC for postoperative management in patients undergoing Fontan procedure.
-The authors propose iNO via HFNC may be indicated in other conditions with postoperative PH predisposition, for example, Tetralogy of Fallot with pulmonary stenosis with major aortopulmonary collaterals.
-Li et al administered epoprostenol through HFNC in 11 subjects with PH and/or right ventricular dysfunction and found improved PaO2/FiO2 ratio $(07.5 \pm 26.3 \text{ to } 125.5 \pm 31.6 \text{ } (p = 0.026).^{21}$
+With reference to the role of pulmonary vasodilators, the literature bespeaks the advantages of inhaled therapy over intravenous with the former being pulmonary selective, ameliorates RV function better, improves oxygenation, and reduces inflammation while avoiding associated systemic side effects.12 Literature is accruing describing additional benefits of iMil therapy in PH like attenuating CPB-induced inflammation and facilitating weaning from CPB, and improving pulmonary endothelial function.
+Laflamme et al found a reduction in rate of difficult separation from CPB to 51% in group receiving combined inhaled prostaglandin and iMil as compared with 70% (p = 0.1638) in the inhaled group.
+There was also a reduction in postoperative vasoactive requirement both at 12 hours (35.9 vs. 73.7%, p < 0.01) and 24 hours (25.6 vs. 57.9%, p < 0.05) postoperatively.13 Similarly, Haraldsson et al in their study on patients with postoperative PH found a reduction in pulmonary vascular resistance (PVR) by 20% (p < 0.001) in patients administered iMil as compared with inhaled prostacyclin, while the former accentuated the effect of latter in reducing the PVR and increasing stroke volume.14 Singh et al in their series of 35 children with acyanotic CHD,15 Patel et al in their study on 100 patients with mitral valve stenosis,16 Nguyen et al in their series of patients, 17 and Sablotzki et al in 18 consecutive male heart transplant patients18 have posited the safety and efficacy of iMil in the management of PH and subsequent RV dysfunction.
+Lamarche et al in their porcine model have further demonstrated a decrease in heart rate and hence myocardial oxygen demand when iMil was administered to study CPB effects on pulmonary endothelium.19 but also demands decongesting right ventricle for achieving adequate left ventricular function.
+Propounding the advantages of combination therapy of pulmonary vasodilator and HFNC, Tominaga et al successfully employed the delivery of iNO via HFNC for postoperative management in patients undergoing Fontan procedure.20 The authors propose, iNO via HFNC may be indicated in other conditions with postoperative PH predisposition, for example, tetralogy of Fallot with pulmonary stenosis with major aortopulmonary collaterals.
+Li et al administered epoprostenol through HFNC in 11 subjects with PH and/or RV dysfunction and found improved PaO2/FiO2 ratio $(07.5 \pm 26.3 \text{ to } 125.5 \pm 31.6, p = 0.026).^{21}$